Hyderabadi rupee: Banknotes

 The banknotes of Hyderabad were issued from 1918 until 1953.
 The ruling Nizam of Hyderabad was Mir Osman Ali Khan.
 Notes issued as early as 1916 have been reported.
 The notes are dated in the Fasli Era, so adding 589 to the FE date will convert it to the AD date.
 They were printed in Urdu, with the value of currency written in Urdu, Marathi, Telugu, Kannada and English on them.

-In 1932, a quantity of unissued, but water stained Hyderabadi notes in 5, 10, and 100 rupee denominations were recovered from the SS Egypt, which sank off the island of Ushant near Brest, northern France in 1922.
+In 1932, a quantity of unissued, but water-stained Hyderabadi notes in 5-, 10-, and 100-rupee denominations were recovered from the SS Egypt, which sank off the island of Ushant near Brest, northern France in 1922.
 Many of these were given a special stamping and sold as souvenirs.
 These notes were in the process of being shipped from England where they had been printed.
 These notes are of historic interest to notaphilists.
 Some of the notes are printed slightly later than the dates that they bear.

 The double letter serial number prefix determines what series the note is located in.
-Some of the 1939-53 issues have a single serial number prefix series code letter.
+Some of the 1939-53 issues have a single serial number of prefix series code letters.